 There is no end date.
 It should be a living document that is continually reviewed and updated to keep in line with changes in your holiday property.

 No, depending on the size of your property, you should be able to buy fire safety products for use in small premises from local retailers, such as DIY stores.
 These are likely to be less expensive than fire safety products which have been designed for larger and more complicated premises.
 Interlinked products are recommended.

 Ignite South West can also supply and fit smoke alarms, carbon monoxide detectors, extinguishers and blankets which includes manufacturer’s guarantees.

 You should get all safety equipment tested regularly.
 You should keep a written record of your tests and the results.

 As every property is different it is difficult to give an exact time.
-It should take around 1.5 to 2 hours to fire risk assess your property and yes, the owner, or representative who is familiar with the property, will need to be present.
+It should take around 1.5 to 2 hours to fire risk assess your property and no, the owner, or representative who is familiar with the property, will not need to be present.
 The report will be compiled off site and sent to you.